-Switches 3 and 4 -- Heating Blower-Off Delay -- The heating blower-on delay of 45 seconds is not adjustable.
-The heating blower-off delay (time that the blower operates after the heating demand has been satisfied) can be adjusted by moving switches 3 and 4 on the integrated control.
-The unit is shipped from the factory with a heating blower-off delay of 90 seconds.
-The heating blower off delay affects comfort and is adjustable to satisfy individual applications.
+Switches 3 and 4 -- Heating Mode Blower-Off Delay --

+The blower-on delay of 30 seconds is not adjustable.
+The blower-off delay (time that the blower operates after the heating demand has been satisfied) can be adjusted by moving switches 3 and 4 on the integrated control.
+The unit is shipped from the factory with a blower-off delay of 90 seconds.

+The blower off delay affects comfort and is adjustable to satisfy individual applications.
 Adjust the blower off delay to achieve a supply air temperature between 90° and 110°F at the exact moment that the blower is de-energized.
 Longer off delay settings provide lower supply air temperatures; shorter settings provide higher supply air temperatures.
-Table 10 provides the blower off timings that will result from different switch settings.
+Table 8 provides the blower off timings that will result from different switch settings.

-TABLE 10 Heating Blower-Off Delay Switch Settings
+Blower Off Heating Mode Delay Switch Settings

-Blower Off Delay (Seconds) Switch 3 Switch 4
+Blower Off Delay Seconds Switch 3 Switch 4

-60 Off On
+60 On Off

-90 (factory setting) Off Off
+90 (factory) Off Off

-120 On Off
+120 Off On

 180 On On